practical-ansible/nginx-project/README.md

 ### image

-Path to the extracted docker image
+Path to the extracted docker image.
+When empty, the role will attempt to build the image on local host before uploading the image to the remote.
+Expects the Dockerfile to be present in the same directory as the playbook.

 #### Default value